Matherunner/hldoc/entity.rst

 Speed preserving circular walls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Half-Life we can sometimes find concave walls made out of multiple planes to
+In Half-Life, we can sometimes find concave walls made out of multiple planes
-approximate an arc.
-Examples can be found in some Office Complex maps.
+that approximate a circular arc.
+Examples can be found in some Office Complex
-Circular walls can be a blessing for speedrunners because they allow making
+maps such as the wall shown in :ref:`arc wall c1a2`.
+Circular walls can be a
+blessing for speedrunners because they allow making sharp turns without losing
-sharp turns without losing too much speed.
-In fact, if the number of planes
+too much speed.
+In fact, if the number of planes increases, the approximation
-increases, the approximation will improve, and so the speed loss will decrease.
+will improve, and so the speed will be better preserved.

 .. figure:: images/speed-preserving-c1a2.jpg
+   :name: arc wall c1a2
    :align: center

    An example of a "speed preserving" wall in the Office Complex map of
    ``c1a2``, which is made up of multiple planes to approximate an arc.

 Let :math:`n` be the number of walls and let :math:`\beta` be the angle
 subtended by the arc joining the midpoints of every wall.
 For example, with
 :math:`\beta = \pi/2` the first and the last walls will be perpendicular, and
 with :math:`\beta = \pi` the they will be opposite and parallel instead.
 Let
 :math:`\mathbf{v}_i` be the velocity immediately after colliding with the
 :math:`i`-th wall, and assuming :math:`\mathbf{v}_0` is parallel to and
 coincident with the first wall.
 Assume also that :math:`0 \le \beta / (n-1) \le
 \pi/2`, which means that the angle between adjacent planes cannot be acute.
 If
 the velocity does not change due to other external factors throughout the
 collisions, then

 .. math:: \lVert\mathbf{v}_{i+1}\rVert = \lVert\mathbf{v}_i\rVert \cos \left(
           \frac{\beta}{n - 1} \right)

-The general equation is simply
+The general equation at frame :math:`n` is simply

 .. math:: \lVert\mathbf{v}_n\rVert = \lVert\mathbf{v}_0\rVert \cos^{n-1} \left(
           \frac{\beta}{n-1} \right)

-It can be verified that :math:`\lim_{n \to \infty} \lVert\mathbf{v}_n\rVert =
+It can be verified that

+.. math:: \lim_{n \to \infty} \lVert\mathbf{v}_n\rVert = \lVert\mathbf{v}_0\rVert

-\lVert\mathbf{v}_0\rVert`, hence the speed preserving property of circular
+This demonstrates the speed preserving property of circular walls.
+Observe also
-walls.
-Observe also that the final speed is completely independent of the
+that the final speed is completely independent of the radius of the arc.
-radius of the arc.
-Perfectly circular walls are impossible in Half-Life due to
+Perfectly circular walls are impossible in Half-Life due to the inherent
-the inherent limitations in the map format, so some amount of speed loss is
+limitations in the map format, so some amount of speed loss is unavoidable.
-unavoidable.
-Nevertheless, even with :math:`n = 3` and :math:`\beta = \pi/2`
+Nevertheless, even with :math:`n = 3` and :math:`\beta = \pi/2` we can still
-we can still preserve half of the original speed.
+preserve half of the original speed.

+This is somewhat analogous to uniform circular motion in the real world.
+In the
+real world, an object rotating around a point in a circular path experiences
+centripetal acceleration :math:`a_c = \omega^2 r` with constant angular speed
+:math:`\omega`.
+The velocity of the rotating body changes its *direction*
+continuously to keep up with the circular arc, but crucially, the *magnitude* or
+*speed* remains constant throughout.
+In theory, there is no restriction on how
+small the radius of curvature :math:`r` can be.